circuitikz/circuitikz/CONTRIBUTING.md

 * be based on the `master` branch of the `circuitikz` repository;
 * have a text explaining the content of the request clearly;
-* being specific: please avoid a big pull request touching a lot of different places and with a lot of different objectives; that would make the history unclear;
+* be specific: please avoid a big pull request touching a lot of different places and with a lot of different objectives; that would make the history unclear;
 * if the pull request is an enhancement, it should add the correspondent info to the manual (`circuitikzmanual.tex` in the `doc` directory); please check that it compiles correctly against your changes (see appendix 1).

 # Other way of contributing